nrs-org/novelslop/content/vol_01/chap_13.typ

   you gotta write code."

   "Programs?
 You mean the coding assignments in second-year middle school?
 You can compete in writing that?"
-Mikoto replied with enthuasm.
+Mikoto replied with enthusiasm.

   "Right!
 And if you are good at this and got some awards, some university would take you in instantly."

-  "Really?
-Maybe I should take a try."

   Mona noticed that the president suddenly became able to converse much more freely than before.
 Maybe it was due to the fact it was his topic?

+  "Really?
+Maybe I should take a try!"

   Illusioned with the idea of a free admission to college, Mikoto sat down at a computer, experiencing first-hand the IT club experience.
 Meanwhile, Uta and